-Ramadan is just around the corner, starting this weekend and will last for 30 days.
-It is a fasting period where islamic followers deprive themselves of food to concentrate on spiritual development and prayers.
+Ramadan is here and will last for 30 days.
+It is a fasting period when Muslims deprive themselves of food to concentrate on spiritual development and prayers.

 Food provides nutrients as well as energy needed for daily living and activities, therefore when you do eat, eat properly.
 You need as much energy as possible from your meals during the fast since mealtimes will be less often.